 It is not every day that you stumble upon such a heavenly main dish like the quail egg Havarti soufflé with scallions and dill.
-Delicious egg whites properly beaten into stiff peaks are the main ingredient which gives this incredible souffle its unique loft.
+Delicious egg whites properly beaten into stiff peaks are the main ingredient that gives this incredible souffle its unique loft.

-This savory lunch dish is filled with cheese, fresh fill and roasted peppers which give it an irresistible flavor!
+This savory lunch dish is filled with cheese, fresh fill, and roasted peppers which give it an irresistible flavor!
 Don’t be surprised if people ask you for this fantastic quail eggs recipe!

 - 1 red bell pepper

 - 450 ml milk

 - 1 clove garlic

 - 30 g flour